-On May 14, 2020, the IASB issued narrow-scope amendments to three standards as part of its annual improvement process.
-Amendments were made to clarify which fees an entity includes when it applies the '10 per cent' test in assessing whether to derecognize a financial liability in accordance with IFRS 9.
+Beginning January 1, 2022, the Company adopted the narrow-scope amendments to three standards as part of the International Accounting Standards Board ("IASB") annual improvement process.
+Amendments were made to clarify which fees an entity includes when it applies the '10 per cent' test in assessing whether to derecognize a financial liability in accordance with IFRS 9 Financial instruments.
 The amendments also remove the requirement in IAS 41 Agriculture for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
 Lastly, an amendment was made to IFRS 1 First-time Adoption of International Financial Reporting Standards for subsidiaries as a first-time adopter.
-These amendments are effective on January 1, 2022 and are to be applied prospectively.
-The adoption of the amendment is not expected to have a material impact on the Consolidated Financial Statements.
+The adoption of the amendments did not have a material impact on the Consolidated Financial Statements.